jarun/nnn/README.md

 To switch to a context press the Leader key followed by the context number (1-4).

 The first time a context is entered, it copies the state of the last visited context.
-Each context remembers its start directory and last visited directory.
+Each context remembers its last visited directory.

 When a context is quit, the next active context is selected.
 If the last active context is quit, the program quits.